dandavid3000/WirnetiFemtocell/README.md

 3. Wait for the power LED fast blinking from green to red.
 4. Unplug the USB key.
 5. Wait for CPU reboot (Power LED is lit solid green).
-6. Connect to the gateway using SSH connection.
+6. Connect to the gateway using `SSH connection`.
-7. Open the file: /user/spf/etc/global_conf.json Fill in the details below.
+7. Open the file: `/user/spf/etc/global_conf.json` Fill in the details below.
 Check this link for the right server_address.
 The UDP ports 1700 are used, both for outgoing and incoming traffic.
 You can set this UDP port in the lines serv_port_up and serv_port_down.
 (In some cases, firewalls block these UDP ports.
 Please contact your network administrator if you’re in doubt).
     ```
     "gateway_conf": {
     "server_address": "router.eu.thethings.network",